hharryyf/gdl2qbf/README.md

 * First create the answer set program Ext(G) according definition 2 in our paper or with EXTTranslator.ecl form a GDL in KIF

-* **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G, and the 2 players must call xplayer and oplayer respectively**
+* **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G, and the 2 players must be specified when you run the following python command**

 * Then just run the following command, out_plain.txt will store the unpreprocessed QBF instance translated from Ext(G)

 ```
-python extg2qbf.py [optional]
+python extg2qbf.py [optional]  [name of the current player] [name of the other player]

 ```

-optional is the path to the Temporal-extended ASP.
-Note that if optional is not specified, the program will create the QBF instance based on the Temporal-extended ASP in game.lp.

 Example usage:

 ```
-python extg2qbf.py SinglePlayer/Translations/gttt-4x4-2-2-tippy.asp
+python extg2qbf.py SinglePlayer/Translations/gttt-4x4-2-2-tippy.asp xplayer oplayer

 ```